 Make sure your URLs are search engine friendly.
 Ideally, the URLs of your pages or posts should be short and keyword rich.
 The nearer your keywords are placed towards the beginning the better.

-Although as Google becomes better at knowing what a post is about this will probably become less important.
+As Google becomes better at knowing what a post is about this will probably become less important.
 However, at the moment, this still seems to carry some weight.

 It’s better to avoid URLs that look like this https://letsworkonline.net/?p=123 and prefer https://letsworkonline.net/on-page-seo.